deividAlfa/Alfa-166-Unilink-CD-emulator/readme.md

 	- "LogFormat" will split the data frames within brackets, so the data and checksums can be read easier.
 	- "OnlyLog" will disable the slave interface and set the device in sniffer mode.
 In this mode it can output the dialog between the ICS a CD changer.

-The debugging data is sent by the serial port and also throught the SWO pin.
+The debugging data is sent by the serial port and also throught the SWO pin.<br>
 As I used a logic analyzer to sniff the Unilink and serial data and view everything in real time, I had to set up the serial in different speeds depending on "Debuglevel".<br>
 This way I could see the data easier.
 - Debuglevel=1: 9600